 No one buys a lens like this to photograph a test chart with but ... test chart shots are extremely revealing and this lens even makes test charts look really great.
 I love reviewing awesome lenses in part because their image quality is so easy to describe.
 Choose your aperture for depth of field purposes because, at least until the softening effects of diffraction kick in, this lens is extremely sharp across the entire full frame image circle regardless of the aperture selected.

 Below you will find sets of 100% resolution center of the frame crops captured in uncompressed RAW format using a Sony a7R III.
-The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (note that even modestly-high sharpness settings are destructive to image details and hide the true characteristics of a lens).
+The images were processed in Capture One using the Natural Clarity method with the sharpening amount set to only "30" on a 0-1000 scale (Note that images from most cameras require some level of sharpening but too-high sharpness settings are destructive to image details and hide the deficiencies of a lens).

 Depth of field is shallow — be sure to find the center of the plane of sharp focus to base your sharpness evaluation on.